d-nabokov/KRAonCKKS/README.md

-This is the source code of the experiments for the paper "Key Recovery Attacks on Approximate Homomorphic Encryption with Non-Worst-Case Noise Flooding Countermeasures" <TODO:paper url>
+This is the source code of the experiments for the [paper](https://www.usenix.org/system/files/usenixsecurity24-guo-qian_1.pdf) "Key Recovery Attacks on Approximate Homomorphic Encryption with Non-Worst-Case Noise Flooding Countermeasures"